Newman Hall: Abolition and American Civil War

 During the 1860s, dissenting from the British government's position, Newman Hall passionately supported the north in the American Civil War.
 He disapproved of secession by southern states.
-England should side with the North, he wrote, particularly because emancipation of the slaves is just.
+"England should side with the North", he wrote, "particularly because emancipation of the slaves is just".
 He felt so strongly that he published one of his few non-theological books: The American War.
 A Lecture delivered in London, October 20, 1862.
-Newman Hall visited the United States during the Civil War, and published a passionate anti-slavery speech co-authored by Abraham Lincoln and Henry Ward Beecher.
+Newman Hall visited the United States during the Civil War.
+He published a passionate anti-slavery speech co-authored by Abraham Lincoln and Henry Ward Beecher.

-At the Great Union and Emancipation Meeting at Exeter Hall, London, on 29 January 1863 in support of Lincoln's Emancipation Proclamation, the crowning speech of the evening was given by Christopher Newman Hall.
+Hall gave the main speech at the Great Union and Emancipation Meeting at Exeter Hall, London, on 29 January 1863 in support of Lincoln's Emancipation Proclamation.
 The meeting was a huge success, showing support for abolition in the United States, and reported by Harper's Weekly to have been "one of the largest and most enthusiastic meetings ever held in London"; its overspill of people who could not get into the packed meeting itself, was formed into three large, ancillary, open-air meetings.
 Subsequently, Newman Hall made extensive tours in the United States.
 At Washington, he was invited to open Congress with prayer, and in the House of Representatives he delivered an address on international relations.